bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 It is also possible to split the work steps “Identify directories” and “partial incremental backup”, so that for very large file systems, the list of directories to be processed is filled up again as soon as the backup window has expired, but still runs one or a few threads - but probably increasing the immersion depth is the better approach.

 One problem that cannot be solved is the fact that “partial incremental backups” do not change the “Last Backup” attributes of the nodes or file spaces and, of course, this is not done within the scope of the outlined script.
-You should refrain from writing to the DB2 of the ISP servers, as this affects IBM's warranty.
-IBM expressly prohibits direct access to the ISP-DB2 outside of corresponding instructions within the scope of support.
+You should refrain from writing to the DB2 of the SP servers, as this affects IBM's warranty.
+IBM expressly prohibits direct access to the SP-DB2 outside of corresponding instructions within the scope of support.

 ## In addition, how do you speed up the restore?
 The previously mentioned approaches with ISP on-board means and the outlined approach for parallelization only works for backup.
 If many files are to be restored from the backup, this is very easy with the approaches with several nodes for a file space, since a separate restore must run for each node anyway and the processes run in parallel.
 For the parallel threads approach, an adjustment for the restore based on a file list is easily possible: Instead of a “folder list”, a file list is used for the restore.

 However, it should be noted that in an environment with a tape library as a storage backend, the number of drives usually limits the performance of the restore.
-Furthermore, ISP usually organizes the restore (without the -disablenqr=yes option) so that the tape mounts are optimized.
+Furthermore, SP usually organizes the restore (without the `-disablenqr=yes` option) so that the tape mounts are optimized.
 If a file list is processed in parallel by numerous parallel threads, the server cannot optimize the tape accesses.
-However, if a disk-based FILE or container pool is used, the parallel restore over numerous threads is faster.
+However, if a disk-based, FILE or container pool is used, the parallel restore over numerous threads is faster.
 If the data is stored on two servers via server replication, the restore can also be distributed over both servers and thus additionally accelerated.

-Unfortunately, experience shows that “full restores” also involve enormous effort when parallelizing and can only be accelerated unsatisfactorily.
+Unfortunately, experience shows that “full restores” also involve enormous effort when using parallelization and can only be accelerated unsatisfactorily.

 ## Availability / Access to source code / Alternatives
 It can be assumed that neither Rudi Wüst only has invented the original idea nor I can claim to be the only one to have had and implemented the idea outlined.
 Rather, many TSM/SP users may have faced the same problem and found similar solutions.